Ukawsaw Gronniosaw: Life in the Americas

+Life in England

-At first, he settled in Portsmouth, but when his landlady swindled him out of most of his savings, he was forced to seek his fortune in London.
-There, he married a young English widow, Betty, a weaver.
+Gronniosaw initially settled in Portsmouth, but when his landlady swindled him out of most of his savings he travelled to London out of neccessity.
+There he married a young English widow, a weaver named Betty.
 She already had a child and bore him at least two more.
-She lost her job because of the financial depression and industrial unrest and moved to Colchester.
-There, they were saved from starvation by Osgood Hanbury (a Quaker lawyer and grandfather of the abolitionist Fowell Buxton), who employed Gronniosaw in building work.
+However, Betty soon lost her job because due to a financial depression and industrial unrest and the whole family moved to Colchester.
+There they were saved from starvation by the Quaker lawyer Osgood Hanbury, who employed Gronniosaw as a construction worker.
 Moving to Norwich, Gronniosaw and his family again fell on hard times, as the building trades were largely seasonal.
 Once again, they were saved by the kindness of a Quaker, Henry Gurney (coincidentally, the grandfather of Fowell Buxton's wife, Hannah Gurney), who paid their rent arrears.
 A daughter died and was refused burial by the local clergy because she was not baptised.
 One minister at last offered to allow her to be buried in the churchyard, but he would not read the burial service.

 After pawning all their possessions, the family moved to Kidderminster, where Betty supported them by working again as a weaver.
 On Christmas Day 1771, Gronniosaw had their remaining children, Mary Albert (aged six), Edward Albert (aged four), and newborn Samuel Albert, baptised in the Old Independent Meeting House in Kidderminster by Benjamin Fawcett, a Dissenting minister and associate of Selina Hastings, Countess of Huntingdon and a significant figure in Calvinistic Methodism.
 At around the same time, Gronniosaw received a letter and a charitable donation from Hastings herself.
-On 3 January 1772, he responded by thanking her for her "favour", which arrived "at a time of great necessity", and explained that he had just returned from "Mrs Marlowe's" in nearby Leominster, "were [sic] I was shewed kindness to from my Christian friends."
+On 3 January 1772, he responded by thanking her for her "favour", which arrived "at a time of great necessity", and explained that he had just returned from "Mrs Marlowe's" in nearby Leominster "were I was shewed kindness to from my Christian friends."
 On 25 June 1774, Gronniosaw's fifth child, James Albert junior, was baptised again by Fawcett.

-Shortly after he arrived in Kidderminster, Gronniosaw began work on his life story with the help of an amanuensis from Leominster, possibly the "Mrs Marlowe" he had mentioned in his letter to Hastings.
-Gronniosaw's Narrative has been studied by scholars as a groundbreaking work by an African in English.
-It is the first known slave narrative published in England and received wide attention, with multiple printings and editions.